Azure-Samples/communication-services-java-quickstarts/RecognizeDtmf/readme.md

 - Open the config.properities file to configure the following settings

-	- Connection String: Azure Communication Service resource's connection string.
+	- `ConnectionString`: Azure Communication Service resource's connection string.
-	- Source Phone: Phone number associated with the Azure Communication Service resource.
+	- `SourcePhone`: Phone number associated with the Azure Communication Service resource.
-	- DestinationIdentities: Multiple sets of phonenumber targets.
-These sets are seperated by a semi-colon.
+	- `DestinationIdentities`: Multiple sets of phone number targets.
+These sets are separated by a semi-colon.

-    	Format: "OutboundTarget1(PhoneNumber); OutboundTarget2(PhoneNumber);OutboundTarget3(PhoneNumber)".
+    	Format: "OutboundTarget1(Phone Number); OutboundTarget2(Phone Number);OutboundTarget3(Phone Number)".

 	  	For e.g. "+1425XXXAAAA; +1425XXXBBBB; +1425XXXCCCC"

-	- NgrokExePath: Folder path where ngrok.exe is insalled/saved.
+	- `NgrokExePath`: Folder path where ngrok.exe is installed.
-	- SecretPlaceholder: Secret/Password that would be part of callback and will be use to validate incoming requests.
+	- `SecretPlaceholder`: Secret/Password that would be part of callback and will be use to validate incoming requests.
-	- CognitiveServiceKey: (Optional) Cognitive service key used for generating custom message
+	- `CognitiveServiceKey`: (Optional) Cognitive service key used for generating custom messages.
-	- CognitiveServiceRegion: (Optional) Region associated with cognitive service
+	- `CognitiveServiceRegion`: (Optional) Region associated with cognitive service.
-	- CustomMessage: (Optional) Text for the custom message to be converted to speech.
+	- `CustomMessage`: (Optional) Text for the custom message to be converted to speech.
-	- SalesCustomMessage: (Optional) Text for the custom message when callee presses 1.
+	- `SalesCustomMessage`: (Optional) Text for the custom message when callee presses 1.
-	- MarketingCustomMessage: (Optional) Text for the custom message when callee presses 2.
+	- `MarketingCustomMessage`: (Optional) Text for the custom message when callee presses 2.
-	- CustomerCustomMessage: (Optional) Text for the custom message when callee presses 3.
+	- `CustomerCustomMessage`: (Optional) Text for the custom message when callee presses 3.
-	- InvalidCustomMessage: (Optional) Text for the custom message when callee presses invalid tone.
+	- `InvalidCustomMessage`: (Optional) Text for the custom message when callee presses invalid tone.

 ### Run the Application